frommberger/mobile4D-docs/technical.rst

 Server-Client Functionality
 ---------------------------

 Internet connectivity to/from Laos can be incredibly bad to a point of broken connections.
-Thus, the mobile4D server is supposed to run locally.
+Thus, the mobile4D server is supposed to run on a local machine.

 Push Messaging
 --------------

 Push messages are a central concept.
-Important data is pushed to the clients
+Important data is pushed to the clients rather than being pulled by them.
+All notifications rely on Push.

 **Implementation**: Push to mobile via MQTT.
 Alternatively, a downward compatible "Push via IMAP" concept (Info is sent out via mailing lists, mails are picked up as push messages) has been successfull tested (compare Frommberger & Schmid 2014, ISCRAM Asia paper), it is currently disabled though.